List of Latin American Nobel laureates

 The Nobel Prize is an annual, international prize first awarded in 1901 for achievements in Physics, Chemistry, Physiology or Medicine, Literature, and Peace, with an associated prize in Economics awarded since 1969.
-As of November 2022, Nobel Prizes had been awarded to 954 individuals, of whom 17 were Latin American recipients (1.7% of the 954 individual recipients).
+As of October 2025, Nobel Prizes had been awarded to 965 individuals, of whom 18 were Latin American recipients (1.8% of the 965 individual recipients).

-Latin Americans have received awards in three of the six award categories: six in Literature (35.3% of the Latin recipients), six in Peace (35.3%), three in Physiology or Medicine (17.6%), and two in Chemistry (11.8%).
+Latin Americans have received awards in four of the six award categories: seven in Peace (35.3% of the Latin recipients), six in Literature (35.3%), three in Physiology or Medicine (17.6%), and two in Chemistry (11.8%).
 The first Latin American recipient, Carlos Saavedra Lamas, was awarded the Peace Prize in 1936.
-The most recent, Juan Manuel Santos, was awarded the Peace Prize in 2016.
+The most recent, María Corina Machado, was awarded the Peace Prize in 2025.

 Among the Latin American laureates, two served as heads of state or government of their respective countries upon receiving the Nobel Prize.
 Those include Óscar Arias Sánchez of Costa Rica and Juan Manuel Santos of Colombia, who were presidents; both of them were awarded the Peace Prize.